SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 \end{aligned}
 $$

 Take this formula for what it is: a heuristic for your ownership stake in a startup.
 In particular, percent ownership alone says nothing about your potential upside.
-To estimate upside, you need to consider a range of possible trajectories that the company could take after you join.
+To estimate upside, you need to consider a span of possible trajectories that the company could take after you join.
 If you join a company that goes under, or is acquired for peanuts, it won't matter if you own 1% of it or 0.01% of it.
 1% of 0 is still 0.

+For more precise predictions, please see this [calculator](https://tldroptions.io/), which takes different inputs, but offers upside estimates for a range of possible company outcomes.

 #### Strength of founders